Skinny Raspberry Swirl Cheesecake Bars

 Kevin and I just got back from vacation and making a skinny treat to start off a new week just sounded right.
-We spent the week enjoying s’mores, peanut butter pies, and delicious fruity sangria.
-A LOT of sangria.
-I am welcoming a lighter dessert option with open arms today.
+We spent the week enjoying s’mores, peanut butter pies, and maybe too much sangria.
+I’m welcoming a lighter dessert option with open arms today.

-I am excited about this post for a couple reasons.
+I’m excited about this recipe for a couple reasons.

-(1) These lightened up cheesecake bars are GOOD.
+(1) These lightened up cheesecake bars are really, really GOOD.
 Better than a full-fat version.
 Seriously.

 (2) This is my first photo shoot with my new camera lens.
 I updated my photography page with the current equipment I am using.
 I am in love with this new zoom lens!
 It costed quite the pretty penny, but it is worth every cent.
 Paired with my Canon 5D Mark III camera, I find my images are tack sharp.